sangyoon-L/Heterogeneity-prediction-in-Gamma-Knife-Radiosurgery/README.md

 * tensorboardX
 * SimpleITK

-# Convert 3D into 2D for training
+## Convert 3D into 2D for training
-NPY is required for the dataset.
+2D NPY format is required for training and evaluation.
 If Nifty, please convert the dataset through the available preprocessing: python NII_to_npy.py

 ### Model training